-We have adopted share ownership guidelines (SOGs) for our Non-Management Directors, NEOs and other senior executives.
+We enforce share ownership guidelines (SOGs) for our Non-Management Directors, NEOs and other senior executives.
 The purpose of these SOGs is to:

-- More closely align the financial interests of executives and Non-Management Directors with our stockholders. - Communicate the commitment and personal investment of executives and directors in the Company.
+- Closely align the financial interests of executives and Non-Management Directors with our stockholders. - Ensure the commitment and personal investment of executives and directors in the Company.